 The flight-from-White and -into-Indian is a large-scale phenomenon in the U.S., and has been for a veeery long time.
 John Ross, legendary Cherokee leader of the 19th century, was mostly Scottish, and only one-eighth native American by ethnicity.
 (This trend is even more remarkable in Australia, but there you can’t even point it out without being in breach of the Discrimination Act.)

-The New York Times recently had this fascinating (and very poorly explained) story on old-settler Hispanics in New Mexico who, thanks to the wonders of genetic testing, are finding that they may have enough native ancestry to, like, maybe form a tribe and, who knows, get a casino or special federal subsidies or something.
+Then, the New York Times had this fascinating (and very poorly explained) story on old-settler Hispanics in New Mexico who, thanks to the wonders of genetic testing, are finding that they may have enough native ancestry to, like, maybe form a tribe and, who knows, get a casino or special federal subsidies or something.
 Some people reacted forcefully to the lack of context in the story about Spanish Imperial policies though:

 Then there’s this guy below who at least is kind of 50% Indian, reported Christine Bold, in the Times Literary Supplement, 11.10.17: